 Last updated: 2022-02-23

 There's an object or file that's missing from my Amazon Simple Storage Service (Amazon S3) bucket.
 Where can I find information about how the object or file was deleted?
 How can I prevent future accidental deletions?

 To find out how an S3 object was deleted, you can review either server access logs or AWS CloudTrail logs.

-Note: Logging must be enabled on the bucket prior to the deletion event.
+Note: Logging must be enabled on the bucket before the deletion event occurs.
 You receive logs only for events that occurred after logging was enabled.